mattseabrook/t7gtools/README.md

 ### Credits

-Denis Oezman is created with creating some 7th Guest CLI utilities in Pascal back in 2003.
+Denis Oezman is credited in 2003 with creating some 7th Guest CLI extraction utilities, written in Pascal.
 [His page is located here]().

 The XenTaX community is credited with housing [the wiki]() that contained invaluable information about the file formats.

+Thank you so much- The work of the community has saved me a lot of time in research and trial & error.

 ### For more information...